-In a study, focusing on 663 new products, especially two pricing strategies were in focus.
+In a study focusing on 663 new products, especially two pricing strategies were in focus.
 In 20% of the cases, skimming pricing was applied by the companies to enter into new markets.
-The same was valid for penetration pricing, as 20% of the companies did also apply this strategy when expanding their business.
-Based on this, your company should consider these types of pricing strategies when launching new products or going abroad.
+The same was valid for penetration pricing, as 20% of the companies also applied this strategy when expanding their business.
+Based on this, your company should consider these pricing strategies when launching new products or going abroad.

 Experts are acknowledging that companies are often underestimating the need of prioritizing resources for price analysis.
-A statistic shows, that less than 5% of 500 companies prioritize a fulltime position, who controls the strategic pricing situation of the firm.
+A statistic shows that less than 5% of 500 companies prioritize a full-time position, which controls the strategic pricing situation of the firm.

-However, it is very important, that your firm dedicates time and resources to optimize and analyze prices.
+However, your firm must dedicate time and resources to optimize and analyze prices.
 Price decisions should never be based on gut feelings and quick initiatives.
-It is crucial for your firm to apply long-term oriented goals to optimize your profit.
-Moreover it is important to notice that consumers are affected by psychological biases.
+Your firm must apply long-term-oriented goals to optimize your profit.
+Moreover, it is important to notice that consumers are affected by psychological biases.

 - What is skimming pricing?

 - Examples on skimming pricing

 Price skimming is a popular price strategy that is beneficial for your firm if you are a first mover in a new market.
 The idea is to maximize your profit by setting a high entry price on the new products you are selling.
 To make this strategy a success, you need to ensure that the following factors are applied.

 To achieve market shares, you must have non or only a few competitors in the market.

 Moreover, your customers must associate your products with high quality.